open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>mode</b></td>
         <td>integer</td>
         <td>
-          Optional: mode bits used to set permissions on this file, must be an octal value between 0000 and 07<br/>
+          Optional: mode bits used to set permissions on this file, must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>